 Budget Allocation

-Your budget will naturally influence your choices, but remember that investing in a higher-quality tool often pays off in durability, performance, and safety.
+Your budget will naturally influence your choices, but that investing in a higher-quality tool often pays off in durability, performance, and safety.
 While cheaper models can seem appealing, they may lack crucial safety features or break down faster.
 Factor in the cost of spare batteries and compatible chargers, especially if you’re not already invested in a brand’s battery platform.
 Sometimes, a slightly higher initial investment in a reputable brand with a good warranty can save money and frustration in the long run.

 Research and Reviews